KartikBorude/Deployment-of-web-application-using-Docker/README.md

 ```
 enter the root password

-create database and user
+create new database and user

 ```shell
 CREATE DATABASE student_db;
 GRANT ALL PRIVILEGES ON springbackend.* TO 'username'@'localhost' IDENTIFIED BY 'your_password';
 ```
-replace the useername and yourpassword
+replace the username and your_password which you have created

-exit mariaDB
+Exit mariaDB
 ```shell
 exit
 ```
+#Backend